DKesserich/VR_FlyingMount/README.md

 Current TODOs:
 - Haptics to signal when in the grab radius of the handle and for collision feedback.
 - Rolling based on lean.
-- Do ownership assignment properly when running while networked.